lukasbrunke/multi-cbf/README.md

 # multi-cbf

-This repository contains the scripts required to reproduce the simulation results in our paper ["Preventing Unconstrained CBF Safety Filters Caused by Invalid Relative Degree Assumptions."](https://arxiv.org/abs/2409.11171)
+This repository contains the scripts required to reproduce the simulation results in our paper ["Preventing Inactive CBF Safety Filters Caused by Invalid Relative Degree Assumptions."](https://arxiv.org/abs/2409.11171)

 ## Use
 This was tested on Ubuntu 20.04.